Gemstone Industry Insights

 Lapis Lazuli

-With symbolism thousands of years old and bold royal blue hues, lapis lazuli is one of the most popular blue gemstones.
+With symbolism thousands of years old and bold royal blue hues, lapis lazuli bluestone is one of the most popular blue gemstones.
 It is one of the traditional birthstones for December.
 While somewhat prone to scratching, Lapis bluestone is tough and, due to its abundance and low cost, can be easily replaced if damaged.
 While most of the world prefers a solid, even blue color, some American connoisseurs prefer a smattering of pyrite inclusions, which appear in the dark blue stone-like stars in the night sky.

 Topaz